 The number of stocks contained in the Index is fixed at 30 at the time of each reconstitution.
 If more than 30 companies exhibit the above criteria the Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs in clinical trials to full market capitalization.
 If fewer than 30 companies exhibit the above criteria the Index selects the 30 companies with the highest ratio of peak forecasted sales for the drugs in clinical trials to full market capitalization.
 The constituents of the Index are equal weighted as of each rebalancing.
-The trust invests in all securities comprising the Index, which may comprise more or fewer than 30 securities at the trust's inception resulting in the trust investing in more or fewer than 30 securities.
+The trust invests in all securities comprising the Index, which may comprise more or fewer than 30 securities.

 Index Rebalancing and Reconstitution.
 The Index is rebalanced quarterly on the third Friday of the last month of each calendar quarter.
-Index changes take place at each rebalancing date.
+Index changes take place at each rebalancing date, except in the event of certain corporate actions, such as mergers, acquisitions and delistings.
+In such cases, the change is applied on the effective date of the action, unless otherwise determined by the index committee.
 The Index is reconstituted semi-annually on the third Fridays of June and December.
+Index eligibility criteria is determined as of the last business day of the month preceding the reconsitution month.
 Additions and deletions to the Index are made a) at the close of trading on the semi-annual reconstitution date (third Fridays of June and December) and b) in the event of the deletion of a constituent stock due to a corporate action.
 Deletions are made at any time, in the event a stock is liquidated, delisted, files for bankruptcy, is acquired, or merges with another stock.
 Upon deletion, the weight of the removed stock is reallocated proportionately to the remaining constituents.
 Additions are made only upon the effective date of the semi-annual reconstitutions.
 The trust's portfolio will not be reconstituted or rebalanced in connection with the semi-annual reconstitution or quarterly rebalancing of the Index.
 The trust's portfolio will not change in connection with the removal of any security from the Index.